Skip to content

 $result = $context->getResult();

-$result->outcome->value; // 'passed', 'safelisted', etc.
+$result->outcome->value; // 'pass', 'safelisted', etc.

 $result->isPass(); // true if the request was allowed through